 Get Expert Writing Recommendations for Your Teaching Resume

-The key to a well-written teaching resume is to include industry-specific details.
+The key to a well-written teaching resume is to include industry-specific details that tell a story about your teaching experience.
 Teaching resumes should convey knowledge of teaching standards, an understanding of child development and behavior, and experience with data-based decisions and academic testing.

-LiveCareer is the choice for a fast resume tool that prides itself on ease of use.
-Our Resume Builder gives job seekers custom content specific for educators and helps with getting the job you want.
+LiveCareer’s Resume Builder is a tool that can help you write your teaching resume, fast.
+Our Resume Builder gives job seekers in the field of teaching suggestions for custom content written by our certified resume writers to help take the guess work out of writing a teaching resume.

-Here are some helpful examples of teaching resume details from our certified resume writers:
+Here are some examples of text our builder might recommend for your teaching resume:

 Created daily lesson plans for courses, modifying throughout year to meet time constraints and specific interests of class.